On Period Relations for Automorphic L-functions I: Introduction

 \section{Introduction}

 In his solution to the Basel Problem, Euler showed in \cite{euler1937} that the Riemann $\zeta$-function has the remarkable property that

 for all integers $k\geq 1$.
-Thanks to the work of Riemann \cite{riemann1859} we also know that this is valid even for the (non-critical) value $k=0$.
+Thanks to the work of Riemann \cite{riemann1859}, we also know that this is valid even at the (non-critical) value $2k=0$.

-Euler's result found many generalizations, to Dedekind $\zeta$-functions, Hecke $L$-functions and $L$-functions attached to modular cusp forms \cite{manin1972,shimura1976}, and more generally Hilbert modular forms \cite{manin1976,shimura1977,shimura1978}.
-However, outside of $\GL(2)$ (and products thereof), no such relation is known in the higher rank case, although we expect this to be true (cf.\ \cite{deligne1979}).
+Euler's result found many generalizations, to Dedekind $\zeta$-functions, Dirichlet- and Hecke $L$-functions and $L$-functions attached to modular cusp forms \cite{manin1972,shimura1976}, and more generally Hilbert modular forms \cite{manin1976,shimura1977,shimura1978}.
+In his book \cite{shimurabook2000}, Shimura extended these results to Siegel modular forms and forms on unitary groups.
+Recently, Shimura's method has been taken up in the context of orthogonal groups by Furusawa and Morimoto \cite{furusawamorimoto2014,furusawamorimoto2016}.
+In all these cases it is possible to evaluate the corresponding archimedean zeta integrals explicitly.